sbcs-informatics/sbcs-informatics.github.io/2_2_specs.md

 ### Interconnect
 Gigabit Ethernet

 ### Queueing system
 Sun Grid Engine 8.0.0e

 ### Compilers
 Intel, Solaris Studio, Open64, Portland

 ### Parallel libraries
 OpenMPI

+### GPU
+There are no GPUs on Apocrita, but there is one node attached to Taurus with 2 NVidia C2070 GPU cards in it.